barsoom/content_translator/README.md

 To re-sync every locale for a specific model, run that command once per locale (sorry).

-If you're getting throttled by Cloudflare when updating Auctionet, you may need to first allowlist your IP on Cloudflare, under Firewall > Tools.

 ## Development

     # Redis is required for tests/server to run.
 Start it with